-It becomes easier to identify which documents are outdated and can be disposed of, if needed.
+It becomes easier to identify which documents are outdated and can be thrown away, if needed.

 When modifying a document significantly, should it move to a different year-folder?
 Or would it be better to not modify the original, and rather modify a copy?